Black TV & Film Collective Producers Fellowship

 Craig T. Williams is a New York City-based writer and producer whose award-winning script Hanging By A Thread has Viola Davis and Julius Tennon attached as Executive Producers.

-The Patient – A sick mother escapes the hospital for a precarious journey to her son’s graduation.
+The Mechanic’s Rose – A sick mother escapes the hospital for a precarious journey to her son’s graduation.
 Produced by Craig T. Williams, Written/Directed by Yucef Mayes.

 For more information, read the Deadline article here.